Shreibikus/umineko-catbox-ua/README.md

 If you don't have Atmosphère already, please see if it's compatible with your console model and install it if it is.
 Afterwards, [download](https://github.com/andOlga/umineko-catbox-english/releases/latest/download/patch_atmos.zip) the Atmosphère version of the patch and copy it to the "atmosphere" folder on your SD card.
 The next time the game starts, it should be in English.

-## Alternative translations

-There is a fair number of [translations of Umineko to other languages](https://github.com/andOlga/umineko-catbox-english/forks) that are based on this patch.

-**Note that these are completely unrelated to me.
-I cannot guarantee their accuracy or even basic functionality.
-I will not help you get these working, nor will I answer any questions about them.**

-If you wish to create your own fan translation, please check the documentation [here](https://github.com/andOlga/umineko-catbox-english/blob/rebirth/CONTRIBUTING.md). **I will most likely not be able to provide any assistance beyond what's written in these docs.**

 ## Support/Contact